The village/country/continent in a Medieval European Fantasy

 - A better example is the Empire of Madara on the plane of Dominaria.

-- In Warhammer 40000, the Tau Empire is this to the Imperium of Man.
-The Tau borrow heavily from Japanese, Chinese and even some Indian culture mixed in with Animesque Mini Mecha, while the Imperium is pretty much all the worst from Nazi Germany, The British Empire, The Soviet Union and Inquisitorial-era Spain wrapped up in one big galaxy-spanning package.
+- In Warhammer 40,000, the Tau are this to the Imperium of Man.
+The Tau borrow heavily from Japanese, Chinese, and even some Indian culture mixed in with Animesque Mini Mecha, while the Imperium is pretty much all the worst from Nazi Germany, The British Empire, The Soviet Union, and Inquisitorial-era Spain wrapped up in one big galaxy-spanning package.
 Not that the Tau are much better, mind you.

 - Legend of the Five Rings have an inversion of this trope: The Unicorn Clan.
 They started as Kirin clan, went to the European equivalent of this world (long story), and then return significantly changed.
 For starter, they are the only ones who can touch dead bodies without losing honor.